DigitalLeaves/Responsive-iOS-Design/README.md

 # Use

 The classes are presented as examples.
 You just have to run the project in the simulator or your device.
 You will need Xcode6 Beta 6 or up and iOS 8 Beta.
+To include them in yout projects, just add the classes or copy & paste the code.
+Hope you find them useful.

 # License